nachthelad/selman/README.md

-Selman all, let's you save your favourite Instagram pages, so you don't have to search the back on Instagram's depths.
+Selman let's you save your favourite Instagram pages, so you don't have to search them back on Instagram's depths.